MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/known-issues.md

 # Known issues

 Sometimes, things don't work as expected.
 We're sorry for that.
-Before reporing a bug, please have a look at this list to see if we are already aware of the issue.
+Before reporting a bug, please have a look at this list to see if we are already aware of the issue.

 ## Market Insights Alerts